Oxford "-er": Other examples

 Brekker, breakker or brekkers (for breakfast) is a coinage from the 1880s still in occasional use.
 In 1996, Jessica Mitford (1917–1996) in one of her final letters to her sister, Deborah, Duchess of Devonshire, referred to "proper boiled eggs for breakker".
 Shampers (champagne) occurs frequently, often spelt champers: "They like champers up north".

 At Cambridge University, cleaning staff who change bed linen and towels in college rooms are referred to as "bedders".

 Simon Raven (1927–2001), describing an episode on military service in the late 1940s, referred several times to a particular brigadier as "the Brigger".

 Terms from Harrow School include bluer (blue blazer) and yarder (school yard).

-The common abbreviation 'bant' is an archaism - the word banter people hold to have been derived from actually being slang itself, a cruel victim of the Oxford 'er'.
-The original word "bant" refers to a drinking toll exacted on those passing from the main quadrangle of University College, Oxford to its secondary Radcliffe 'quad' between the hours of 7 and 10 PM, The tollgate itself being the entrance to a shared student room, and the toll being the rapid consumption of an alcoholic beverage.
+The word banter is another example of the Oxford "-er".
+The original word "bant" refers to a ritual whereby those passing from the main quadrangle of University College, Oxford to its secondary Radcliffe "quad" between the hours of 7 and 10 PM were made to rapidly consume an alcoholic beverage as they passed the entrance to a shared student room.

 A flat-sided conker (fruit of a horse-chestnut) is known as a cheeser, an "-er" contraction of "cheese-cutter".
 The names applied to conkers that have triumphed in conker fights are arguably "-er" forms ("one-er", "twelver", etc), though "conker" itself is derived from a dialect word for the shell of a snail.

-20th century novelists
+20th-century novelists

 There are few "-ers" in the books of P. G. Wodehouse, though, with reference to a boundary in cricket scoring four runs, his poem, "The Cricketer in Winter" contained the line, "And giving batsmen needless fourers" (which he rhymed with "more errs").
 The "-er" was evident also in the school cricketing stories of E. F. Benson: "Owlers (this, of course, was Mr Howliss)" (David Blaize, 1916).
 In the two Chimneys novels of Agatha Christie, a pompous Cabinet Minister was nicknamed Codders because of his bulging eyes (presumably an allusion to the cod fish).

 Evelyn Waugh referred to his books Remote People (1931) and Black Mischief (1932) as Remoters and Blackers and to Madresfield Court, the country seat of the Earls Beauchamp, as Madders.